Manage Health data on your iPhone, iPad or Apple Watch

 1. Open the Health app on your iPhone or iPad.

-2. If you're on your iPhone, tap Browse.
-If you're on your iPad, tap sidebarsidebar to open the sidebar.
+2. If you’re on your iPhone, tap Searchnull.
+If you’re on your iPad, tap sidebar to open the sidebar.

 How Health handles data from multiple sources

-The Health app takes similar data from different sources, such as steps recorded from your iPhone and activity from your Apple Watch, and organises it based on where it comes from.
+The Health app takes similar data from different sources and organises it based on where it comes from.
 By default, Health prioritises data in this order:

 2. Data from your iPhone, iPad and Apple Watch.